 In prior years, the District defeased certain general obligation debt by placing the proceeds of the new bonds in an irrevocable trust to provide for all future debt service payments on the refunded debt.
 Accordingly, the trust account assets and the liability for the defeased debt are not included in the District's financial statements.
-At August 31, 2021, no previously refunded debt outstanding was considered defeased.
+At August 31, 2022, bonds outstanding of \$1,910,000 were considered defeased.